-It’s no surprise that we all use the same words and phrases but often with different meanings.
-One example is “brand guide” or “style guide” or even “brand style guide.”
-This was painfully evident to me recently when we provided an estimate for a brand guide, and the recipient responded, “This price seems excessive.
+Unsurprisingly, we all use the same words and phrases but often with different meanings.
+One example is “brand guide” or “style guide,” or even “brand style guide.”
+This difference was painfully evident when we provided an estimate for a brand guide, and the recipient responded, “This price seems excessive.
 The design resources are usually too busy to refer to a style guide.”
 I was speechless and mildly insulted, but I realized these terms are (unfortunately) often used interchangeably.

-A logo style guide is absolutely essential to create a robust framework and starting point for your brand’s visual identity.
-As the graphic expression of your brand, you want to ensure consistency as well as correct usage.
+A logo style guide is absolutely essential to creating a robust framework and starting point for your brand’s visual identity.
+As the graphic expression of your brand, you want to ensure consistency and correct usage.
 That consistency is only ONE essential part of building a brand that will build awareness over time.
 But, you also want to build trust with that awareness.
 That’s where all of those branded touchpoints come in.

 Brand style guides (BSGs) will support your initiatives by ensuring actions are relevant to the brand’s goals and vision.
 Programs based on the BSG will help separate you from your competition in a way only you can own.
-When properly leveraged across the business, your BSG will not only influence your consumer messages; it will determine the way you speak to employees, the investment community and the community at large.
-The brand will influence your future and current employees and their perceptions of how you treat employees and candidates.
+When leveraged across the business, your BSG will influence your consumer messages and determine how you speak to employees, the investment community, and the community at large.
+The brand will affect your future and current employees and their perceptions of how you treat employees and candidates.

 Good BSGs will include all of the following and maybe even more.